 while we prefer a more specific wording; in this case:

-At Spark we make a special effort to always be specific when we communicate.
+At Hola we make a special effort to always be specific when we communicate.
 Here's an example of an email that we may want to send, and how we can improve it:

-At Spark, the email we would send would be:
+At Hola, the email we would send would be: